Pay your OSCA bill, advance deposit, Winter Term bill, or simply make a donation!

 Each Winter Term, OSCA appoints Winter Term Officers to fulfill duties in January when OSCA is not officially in session.
 Winter Term Officers typically perform the duties of multiple All-OSCA staff positions during the time when co-op dining is less structured than the normal OSCA co-op dining experience.

-The WT Membership Secretary is both the Membership Secretary and Dining Loose Ends Coordinator for OSCA co-ops during Winter Term.
-The Winter Term MemSec fills housing and dining spaces in OSCA for Spring Semester, and also must be knowledgeable about operations from financial organization to how a Hobart works.
+The Winter Term Membership Secretary is both the Membership Secretary and Dining Loose Ends Coordinator during Winter Term.
+This person must be knowledgeable about operations from financial organization to how a Hobart works.

-The WT Treasurer is both the Treasurer and Food Coordinator for OSCA co-ops during Winter Term.
+The Winter Term Treasurer is both the Treasurer and Food Coordinator during Winter Term.
 The Winter Term Treasurer is responsible for making sure that every co-op has enough food and that no co-op goes over budget.

-OSCA's Summer Intern coordinates membership placement during Summer Break, when OSCA is not in session, as well as assist the Business Coordinator and Financial Manager with miscellaneous office tasks including fielding general questions by telephone and email, invoicing on Billing Day, shredding, and the Summer Lottery.
+OSCA's Summer Intern coordinates membership placement during Summer Break, when OSCA is not in session, as well as assist the Business Coordinator and Financial Manager with miscellaneous office tasks including fielding general questions by telephone and email, preparing invoices for Billing Day, shredding, and the Summer Lottery.